EleutherAI/lm-evaluation-harness/docs/interface.md

 ...
 lm_obj = Your_LM(model=my_model, batch_size=16) # instantiate an LM subclass that takes your initialized model and can run `Your_LM.loglikelihood()`, `Your_LM.loglikelihood_rolling()`, `Your_LM.generate_until()`

-lm_eval.tasks.initialize_tasks() # register all tasks from the `lm_eval/tasks` subdirectory.
-Alternatively, can call `lm_eval.tasks.include_path("path/to/my/custom/task/configs")` to only register a set of tasks in a separate directory.
+task_manager = lm_eval.tasks.TaskManager() # indexes all tasks from the `lm_eval/tasks` subdirectory.
+Alternatively, can set `TaskManager(include_path="path/to/my/custom/task/configs")` to include a set of tasks in a separate directory.

+# Setting `task_manager` to the one above is optional and should be done only if you want to include tasks from paths other than ones in `lm_eval/tasks`. `simple_evaluate` will instantiate its own task_manager is the it is set to None here.
 results = lm_eval.simple_evaluate( # call simple_evaluate
     model=lm_obj,
     tasks=["taskname1", "taskname2"],
     num_fewshot=0,
+    task_manager=task_manager,
     ...
 )
 ```